Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Box 1: Azure DevOps Project.
 Box 2: Azure Pipelines.
 - [ ] Box 1: Azure Logic Apps.
 Box 2: Azure Application Insights.

-### DRAG DROP You are preparing to deploy an Azure resource group via Terraform.
+### You are preparing to deploy an Azure resource group via Terraform.
 To achieve your goal, you have to install the necessary frameworks.
 Which of the following are the frameworks you should use?
-Answer by dragging the correct options from the list to the answer area.
-Select and Place:

 ![Question 555](images/question555.jpg)